A River Cruise in Europe

 Now the other type of person who loves River Cruises are “non-cruisers”.

-But the idea of unpacking once and having the convenience of their “Hotel” traveling with them while seeing multiple places in a week or two or three and immersing themselves into a destination/culture definitely appeals to them…
+They have no interest in sailing anywhere with thousands of people and the idea of flashy entertainment, casinos, etc. doesn’t interest them at all.
+But the idea of unpacking once and seeing multiple places in a week or two and immersing themselves into a culture definitely appeals to them…

 …and a River Cruise is the perfect way to do just that!